 - Income Distribution

-Social Environment: Social environment of business includes the social forces like customs and traditions, values, social trends, society’s expectations from business, etc.
+Social Environment: Social environment of business includes the social factors related with customs, values, eating habits, family structure, festivals, education and social practices being followed etc.

 Factors and influences operating in socio-cultural environment